-Course Selections for 2022-2023 9th Grade
+Course Selections for 2021-2022 9th Grade

-Student Name: Student No: Grade/Section:
+Student Name: nt Name: Student No: Grade/Section:

-Thi s fo the course selection process if the on-line submitted to the School Counseling Office

-рһ у 510 ⁄sica 389 I education or dance.
-Use the s 905.
-Select at least two al elections on the next page.
-The minimum loss sample schedule below as a guide. ternate elective choices and list them below.
-In the course due to lack of enrollments.
-Alternate choices will be assigned in the
+Th is formple orm should be detached and leted.
+Check () course selections or education or dance.
+Use the sa Select at least two alternate elections. the course selection process if the on-li submitted to the School Counseling Officent the next page.
+The minimum load requirements schedule below as a guide.
+Course choices and list them below.
+Alternate lation of a course due to lack of enrollment. ce if on-line selections are unable to be ed per semester is 5 courses and physical e choices will be assigned in the case of a

 Required Selections Semester A Semester B

 1 Lunch Lunch Lunch

 2 Social Studies American Political and Economic Systems History of Western Cultures

 3 Physical Education or Dance PE (2 day) or Dance 1 (2 day)/ Science Lab (1 day)/Study Hall (2 day) PE (2 day) or Dance 1 (2 day)/ Science Lab (1 day)/Study Hall (2 day)

 4 Science

 5 English

 6 Math

 7 Electives (1 full year or 2 semester courses)

 8 Electives (1 full year or 2 semester courses)

 Required Courses are already listed.

-Alternate Elective Choices:
+1 Alternate Elective Choice

-1

 2

-3